pratik-purohit/visualization-tool-em-spectral/README.md

 - **MATLAB Version**: Ensure you have MATLAB installed (version 2020a or later recommended).
 - **File Format**: The tool is compatible with the MRC file format, a common format for storing EM image data.

-## Contributions

-If you'd like to contribute to this project, please fork the repository, create a new branch, and submit a pull request with your changes.
-All contributions are welcome!

 ## Contributors
 Pratik Purohit, Partha Mitra (CSHL), Harald Hess (Janelis Research Campus, HHMI)